Miami Freedom Park

-Miami Freedom Park is a proposed 25,000-seat soccer-specific stadium to be built in Miami, Florida, United States as the home of Major League Soccer team Inter Miami CF. In spring 2022, final approval was given by the city of Miami to build a stadium on the current site of the Melreese golf course, close to Miami International Airport.
+Miami Freedom Park is a 25,000-seat soccer-specific stadium under construction in Miami, Florida.
+It is planned to be the home of Major League Soccer club Inter Miami CF. In 2022, final approval was given by the City of Miami to build a stadium on the current site of the Melreese golf course, close to Miami International Airport.
 The decision followed a long process in which numerous locations were considered for the stadium.
-The current plans would see the stadium opened for the 2025 MLS season.
+The current plans would see the stadium opened for the 2026 MLS season.